Jinzug/projets-ete-2025/number-guess/README.md

 - Tells the User to find it
 - Tell evidences like "Too big", "Too tiny"
 - Count how many tentatives it did
+- Let the User choose a level between 1 and 4

 ## Utilisation